 The role of these IoT devices is to collect information from their surroundings.
 Then, send this information to some systems for processing.
 These systems do some calculations, make some decisions, and show the results to the user.

 Therefore to collect information from IoT devices and send it to the systems, they must be connected to each other.
-So, to make this possible, internet is needed.
+So, to make this possible, the internet is needed.
 But there can be a number of IoT devices involved.
 Hence, a method is needed to make these devices unique from each other.

 So every IoT Device has a unique address called object address.
 It is like an IP address or physical address.
 Object Naming Service (ONS) handles the addresses of all IoT devices.
-ONS manages to create new unique address if a new device gets added.
+ONS manages to create a new unique address if a new device gets added.

 Characteristics of Internet of Things

 Without connection, IoT does not survive.
-Therefore for IoT system to exist, all IoT devices and processing systems must be connected to each other.
+Therefore for an IoT system to exist, all IoT devices and processing systems must be connected to each other.
 Then only sensors can send data to systems to check and give results accordingly.

 IoT devices from time to time are also getting improved.
 In the beginning, these devices can only collect the data and send it to processing systems.
-But since processing system receives data from other sensors also, therefore it becomes busy.
-So, sometimes it makes some devices to wait for some time.
+But since the processing system receives data from other sensors also, therefore it becomes busy.
+So, sometimes it makes some devices wait for some time.

 As a result, the speed of entire IoT systems slows down.
 To avoid this, sensors are also made smart.
-Now the sensors not only can collect and send data, but also can make decisions on it.
+Now the sensors not only can collect and send data but also can make decisions on it.

-Though, it cannot process to the level of systems, but can check whether data is correct or not based on system requirements.
+Though, it cannot process to the level of systems but can check whether data is correct or not based on system requirements.